-Champions for Change Kingston (formerly Time to Change Kingston):
+Champions for Change Kingston

 Champions Change Kingston challenges stigma and discrimination in mental health and supports champions (people with lived experience of mental health issues) to speak out about mental health issues, and engage specifically with people who have no, or little experience of mental health issues.
 Champions run activities to raise awareness, particularly on Time to Talk Day which takes place every February, Mental Health Awareness Week and World Mental Health Day.
-The service changed its name in November 2022, following the formal closure of the Time to Change Campaign; the name was proposed and voted on by champions, as was a new logo.